-Dean of Admissions Scott Meiklejohn is responsible for the recruitment and selection of new students including all first-year and transfer students.
+Dean of Admissions and Financial Aid Scott Meiklejohn is responsible for the recruitment and selection of new students including all first-year and transfer students.
 He oversees the staff of the Admissions Office and the Student Aid Office and works with the president and the trustees to develop admissions and financial aid policies for the College.
 The Admissions Office is located in Burton-Little House at the corner of Park Row and College Street.
+The Student Aid Office is on Park Row behind Chamberlain.